backstage/backstage/plugins/api-docs/README-alpha.md

 export default createExtensionOverrides({
   extensions: [
     createEntityCardExtension({
-      // These namespace and name necessary so the system knows that this extension will override the default 'api-definition' entity card extension provided by the 'api-docs' plugin
+      // These namespace and name necessary so the system knows that this extension will override the default 'definition' entity card extension provided by the 'api-docs' plugin
       namespace: 'api-docs',
-      name: 'api-definition',
+      name: 'definition',
       // Returing a custom card component
       loader: () =>
         import('./components').then(m => <m.MyCustomApiDefinitionEntityCard />),